- Oracle has a highly uncompetitive cloud.

 Bare Metal Versus Cloud?

-However, Oracle are not comparing their bare metal service against AWS’s bare metal service.
+However, Oracle is not comparing their bare metal service against AWS’s bare metal service.
 Instead, Oracle seeks to compare Oracle bare metal against AWS/GCP/Azure cloud.
 But why?
 The comparison should be bare metal vs. bare metal and virtual machine vs. virtual machine.
 The problem is in this quote above, where Oracle sets the assumption before getting into the testing results.
-In this quote, public cloud providers like AWS, Google Cloud and Azure are compared against Oracle Cloud.
+In this quote, public cloud providers like AWS, Google Cloud, and Azure are compared against Oracle Cloud.
 However, Oracle Cloud is a hosting service.
 Yet, hosting and cloud are discussed as if they are interchangeable terms.